nodejs/undici/README.md

   either fully consume or destroy the body unless there is an error, or no further requests will be processed.

+`headers` is an object where all keys have been lowercased.

 Returns a promise if no callback is provided.

 Example: